Easy Way To Calibrate a Bryman BM869s Multimeter

 But first, it’s time to start planning on getting your 5 and 50 Volt reference to feed the multimeter during calibration.

 5 Volt Reference

 First I needed a clean 5 Volt signal.
-I have an Siglent SDG2042X Arbitrary Waveform Function-Generator at hand (naturally hacked to 120MHz).
+I have a Siglent SDG2042X Arbitrary Waveform Function-Generator at hand (naturally hacked to 120MHz).
 The DAC on that unit is 16-bit, and the output has quite low noise.
 So I put the function generator into DC mode and dialed it up to a bit over 5 Volts.
-Due to the fact that I needed to get 5 Volts down to 6 ½ digit precision, I connected a multi turn 50kΩ potentiometer that was laying around as a voltage divider to be able to set the exact voltage.
+Because I needed to get 5 Volts down to 6 ½ digit precision, I connected a multi-turn 50kΩ potentiometer that was laying around as a voltage divider to be able to set the correct voltage.

 50 Volt Reference

 My bench power supply, the Rigol DP832 Programmable DC Power Supply can only put out 30 Volts on two of the outputs and 5 Volts on the third.
 Luckily the power supply outputs are floating, so all I had to do was to connect + from one of the outputs to the – on the other.
 After enabling “Track On”, I just had to set output 1 and 2 to 25 Volts and get 50 Volts on the two remaining terminals.
 Again, I used the potentiometer to make fine adjustments.

 The calibration procedure is the same for a lot of Brymen and Greenlee multimeters.